flatcar-archive/flatcar-docs/os/sdk-modifying-flatcar.md

+---
-# Flatcar Container Linux developer SDK guide
+title: Flatcar Container Linux developer SDK guide
+weight: 10
+---

 These are the instructions for building Flatcar Container Linux itself.
 By the end of the guide you will build a developer image that you can run under KVM and have tools for making changes to the code.